About The Lantern Project

 WHY IS IT CALLED THE LANTERN PROJECT?

-Our purpose is to shine the light on the issue of food in aged care using good old-fashioned fresh, local produce, utilising the wisdom of our older residents (some have been cooking for more than 80 years) and do this in a collaborative way.
+Our purpose is to shine the light on the issue of food in aged care using good old-fashioned fresh, local produce, involving the wisdom of our older residents (some have been cooking for more than 80 years) and do this in a collaborative way.

 The lantern shines in all directions.
 To develop relevant solutions we need to draw on the wisdom of as diverse a collective of experts associated with aged care to develop novel ways to improve our residents' lives through great food.

 To improve the quality of life of older Australians through good food and nutrition.